Skip to main content

 Hyatt is the most valuable Chase Ultimate Rewards transfer partner, period.
 Three earning paths:

-1. Chase Ultimate Rewards transfer at 1:1
+1. Chase Ultimate Rewards transfer — ratio now depends on your card

 2. Bilt Rewards transfer at 1:1